Liwa Zainabiyoun: Reaction in Pakistan

-Reaction

 In December 2015, a bomb killed 25 and injured over 30 in Parachinar, Khyber Pakhtunkhwa.
-The Deobandi terrorist group, Lashkar-e-Jhangvi, claimed responsibility and said "We claim responsibility for the Eidgah Bazar, Parachinar bomb blast.
-It was a revenge of the crimes against the Muslims of Syria by Iran and Bashar al Assad," the group’s spokesperson, Ali Abu Sufiyan said on the very same day as the attack.
+The Deobandi terrorist group, Lashkar-e-Jhangvi, claimed responsibility and its official spokesman, Ali Abu Sufyan, said "We claim responsibility for the Eidgah Bazar, Parachinar bomb blast.
+It was a revenge of the crimes against the Muslims of Syria by Iran and Bashar al Assad," the group's spokesperson, Ali Abu Sufiyan said on the very same day as the attack.
 In a statement, the group warned of more attacks “if the people in Parachinar did not stop sending people to take part in Syrian war”.

 The government of Pakistan officially had denied the presence of Pakistani fighters in Syria, and has been reluctant to take back members of the brigade caught in Syria.

-Around 2013 or 14 Following the reports of presence of Pakistani fighters of Zainebiyoun brigade in Syria, the Pakistani Taliban claimed that they have set up camps and sent hundreds of fighters to Syria to fight alongside Islamist-Jihadist groups opposed to Bashar al-Assad such as Al-Nusra Front, Ahrar al-Sham and Ansar al-Tawhid in an effort to strengthen ties with Al-Qaeda against the government of Pakistan in the Khyber Pakhtunkhwa Insurgency.
+Around 2013 or 14 Following the reports of presence of Pakistani fighters of Zainabiyoun brigade in Syria, the Pakistani Taliban claimed that they have set up camps and sent hundreds of fighters to Syria to fight alongside Islamist-Jihadist groups opposed to Bashar al-Assad such as Al-Nusra Front, Ahrar al-Sham and Ansar al-Tawhid in an effort to strengthen ties with Al-Qaeda against the government of Pakistan in the Khyber Pakhtunkhwa Insurgency.

 In the 2024 Syrian opposition offensives and the fall of the Assad regime, many propaganda videos and pictures circulated online from Syria of a suspected Pakistani or Afghan Jihadist fighter speaking Pashto congratulating the Syrian rebels in person and saying things such as “jihad against the Rafidhis” and “I will kill every Shia I find”.
 They also referred to Bashar al-Assad's regime as “Rafidhi” and “apostate".
 It is believed that these individuals are Afghans and Pakistanis who are part of the TTP and had been fighting against Bashar Al-Assad's regime and Iran-backed militias in Syria from as far back as 2013.

-Pakistani authorities describe it as a major security threat for the country due to returning of Pakistani Taliban and Liwa Zainebiyoun brigade militiamen, who have fought in Syrian civil war.
+Pakistani authorities describe it as a major security threat for the country due to returning of Pakistani Taliban and Liwa Zainabiyoun brigade militiamen, who have fought in Syrian civil war.
 Since 2013, the Pakistani Government had dispatched its intelligence chiefs to Tehran, Kabul, Istanbul and Damascus to work out a way forward on security concerns united in a bloc against terror threats and further challenges in an efforts for peace, stability and progress in the region, in order to suppress a new expected wave of Sectarian violence in Pakistan and Insurgency in Khyber Pakhtunkhwa as return of Pakistani and Afghan militiamen from Syria following the fall of the Assad regime.